petermr/openVirus/ferret/README.md

 This produces an `n95_dois.txt` file which you can pass to the scraper (currently scrapes biorxiv and springer pages)

     python scrape.py n95_dois.txt

-### Search Medrxiv and Download PDFs in a single step

-To search for terms on biorxiv run the following command

-    python search_download_medrxiv.py "n95 masks" OUTPUT_FOLDER

-This downloads the pdfs to your OUTPUT_FOLDER